alegione/alegione.github.io/_posts/2020/2020-04-26-RecordingLecturesWithPowerpoint.md

 + If you transition to the next slide, the recording will continue.
 The benefit of PowerPoint is that the bits recorded will remain with each slide Individually.
 So if you transition, then make a mistake on the new slide, your previous slide's recording will be saved and you can just redo the current slide.

 **Note:**
 1. If you 'stop' the recording, rather than pause it, pressing record again will overwrite what was previously recorded.
-If you want to avoid this, follow the next section on 'recording addition audio'
+If you want to avoid this, follow the next section on ['Adding additional sound files to your slides'](#adding-additional-sound-files-to-your-slides)
 2. If you plan on using the laser pointer for a slide, activate it _before_ you start recording

 ## Editing your recorded audio